Executor

 };

-Detailed usage instructions for the TimerBase
+Detailed usage instructions for the interfaces in the TimerBase class are as follows:

-: Returns the time difference between the next execution time and the current time.ExecutorRef Executor()
+• std::chrono::nanoseconds TimeUntilNextCall(): Returns the time difference between the next execution time and the current time.

-: Returns the executor to which the timer belongs.
+• ExecutorRef Executor(): Returns the executor to which the timer belongs.

 Timer Behavior Overview

-The timer behaves as follows:
+The behavior of the timer is as follows:

-will reset the timer, clear the cancel state, and recalculate the next execution time based on the current time plus the interval.The
+• Regardless of whether the timer is started or not, calling the Reset() interface will reset the timer, cancel the cancel state, and reset the next execution time.
+The next execution time is calculated based on the current time plus the period.

-is called consecutively, the task will be re-executed according to the new interval, and the previous task will be replaced by the new one.If task execution takes too long or the executor used by the timer contains blocking operations that cause missed intervals, the timer will not compensate for the missed executions.
-Instead, it will wait until the next scheduled execution time.
+• If the task execution time is too long or there are blocking operations in the executor used by the timer, causing some timer periods to be missed, the timer will not make up for the missed executions.
+Instead, it will wait until the next execution time arrives to execute the task.
 For example:

-Suppose the timer interval is 1000 ms, with expected executions at 0, 1000, 2000, 3000, 4000, … ms.
+• Suppose the timer period is 1000 ms, and the task is expected to execute at 0, 1000, 2000, 3000, 4000, … ms

-The final task execution start times will be: 0, 2000, 4000, 6000, … ms.### Timer Usage Example
+• The final task execution start times will be: 0, 2000, 4000, 6000, … ms### Timer Usage Example

-Here is a simple usage example demonstrating how to create a timer and use it to execute a task:
+Below is a simple usage example demonstrating how to create a timer and use it to execute a task:

 bool TimerModule::Initialize(aimrt::CoreRef core) {